Impersonation Attacks

 - Employee Awareness and Training: Regularly train employees to recognize phishing attempts, suspicious emails, and other social engineering tactics.

-- Email Security: Implement email authentication methods such as DMARC, SPF, and DKIM to prevent email spoofing.
+- Email Security: Implement email authentication technologies such as DMARC, SPF, and DKIM to prevent email spoofing.
 Use email filters to detect and block phishing emails.

 - Multi-Factor Authentication (MFA): To add an extra layer of security, require MFA for accessing sensitive accounts and systems.